zvictor/PocketFlow/cookbook/python-structured-output/README.md

 # Structured Output Demo

-A minimal demo application showing how to use PocketFlow to extract structured data from a resume using direct prompting and YAML formatting.
+A minimal demo application showing how to use BrainyFlow to extract structured data from a resume using direct prompting and YAML formatting.

 ## Features